 Parent PLUS - $83.7 billion (3.5 million borrowers)

 Perkins - $7.6 billion (2.5 million borrowers )

 Consolidation - $489.0 billion (12.0 million borrowers)

 Outstanding student loan debt by loan status

-An is an estimate of $600 billion on direct loan among 17.8 million students.
+There is an estimate of $600 billion on Direct Loans among 17.8 million students.